-The Legend of Zelda was a massive success during its release.
-It was first launched on the Famicom, and followed the same path as Super Mario Bros.
-It made its way to the Nintendo Entertainment System just one year later.
+The Legend of Zelda was a huge hit upon its initial release.
+It debuted on the Famicom and followed in the footsteps of Super Mario Bros.
+It was only a year later that it found its way to the Nintendo Entertainment System.

-The good news is Nintendo listened to what fans wanted and brought back the original gameplay with the legend of Zelda: a Link to the Past, which to this day remains one of the best games of the franchise.
+The good news is that Nintendo listened to what fans wanted and returned to the original gameplay with The Legend of Zelda: A Link to the Past, which remains one of the franchise’s finest games to this day.

 3. Kirby’s Dream Land

-The graphics are reminiscent of what was popular back then.
+The visuals are similar to what was fashionable at the time.
 With the limitation of Game Boy’s monochromatic screen, the developer still managed to make him and the settings colorful.

-Tetris is among the most recognizable games ever.
-The simple layout and rules don’t make it any less challenging.
-The player needs to line up the blocks falling from above.
-Every horizontal line created after the blocks falling into place will instantly disappear.
-The more rows you can clear, the longer it takes to lose the game.
-But if you keep filling up to the top, it will be game over in no time.
+The more rows you clear, the longer it takes for you to lose the game.
+But if you keep filling it all the way to the top, it’ll be game over in no time.

-This game looks easy, but it’s in fact not.
-You have to think how to line the blocks perfectly to fill the empty spaces.
-Tetris is more than just a game.
-It’s a tool for boosting cognitive skills.
-Playing this game on a regular basis might have an impact on cognitive learning.
+This game appears to be simple, but it is not.
+You must consider how to precisely line the blocks in order to fill the vacant areas.
+Tetris is much more than a game.
+It is a tool for improving cognitive abilities.
+Regularly playing this game may have an effect on cognitive learning.

 The pieces filled up the area in a matter of seconds, so he found a way to make the game last longer, which was to clear a row when a full line was made.